aesthetic-suite/framework/docs/config/language.md

 will increase so that text is legible on desktop viewports, while desktop-first will decrease the font size for mobile viewports.

-Responsive text uses [type scaling][type-scale] under the hood.
+Responsive text uses [type scaling](https://type-scale.com) under the hood.
 Because of this, explicit font size configurations for each breakpoint is not supported.
 At the moment, text and line height can be scaled with `textScale` and `lineHeightScale` respectively.

 ```yaml
 responsive: